OSF Saint Anthonys Health Center Ratings & Violations

 The Illinois Department of Public Health (IDPH) monitors facility-acquired contagious diseases involving MRSA (Methicillin-Resistant Staphylococcus Aureus) and CDI (Clostridium Difficile Infection).
 The data is collected through laboratory test results of patients who have remained at the hospital for more than three days.
 The collected data reveals a level of care and staff training in handling contagious diseases at the hospital.
 For 2015, the bloodstream infection rate for OSF Saint Anthony’s Health Center includes:

-- Postoperative Deep Vein Thrombosis (Clotting) or Lung Embolism Rate – Risk-adjusted rate of 2.03 per 1000 patients or 1 incident out of 460 patients.
+- Postoperative Deep Vein Thrombosis (Clotting) or Lung Embolism Rate – the Risk-adjusted rate of DVT and lung embolism is 2.03 per 1000 patients or 1 incident out of 460 patients.
 This rate was less than half of the Illinois state average of 5.62 per 1000 patients.
 The IDPH determined that this rate is “not statistically significantly better or worse than the state average.

 Allow our legal firm to handle every aspect of your case including finally all the necessary documentation the appropriate Madison County Courthouse located at: